willtim/Expresso/README.md

 ## Turing equivalence?

-Turing equivalence is introduced via a single "fix" primitive , which can be easily removed or disabled.
+Turing equivalence is introduced via a single `fix` primitive, which can be easily removed or disabled.
-Fix can be useful to achieve open recursive records and dynamic binding (ala.
-Nix).
+`fix` can be useful to achieve open recursive records and dynamic binding (à la Nix).

         λ> let r = mkOverridable (self: {x = "foo", y = self.x ++ "bar"})
         λ> r